 Noumenon (n. origins in Kantian philosophy): an object or event outside the detection of the senses; itself inaccessible to experience, to which a phenomenon is referred for the basis of its sense content.

 My paintings are inspired by two primary forces: 1.
 The singular fleeting experience of ontological revelation―the sheer sublime wonder at the existence of our being; 2.
 The richly nuanced depths of our human spirit.
 Where is the limit of our human potential for understanding?
 This frontier is very important to me.
 Resulting implications include a full spectrum of arrogance and humility in our human race.
 I am at peace with paradox and wonder.

-The surfaces of my paintings reveal their history like geography, and I intend them to.
+The surfaces of my paintings reveal their history like geology, and I intend them to.
 The marks of paint sit in generations; some of them are old and some are young; some of them are fresh, sharp, and ambitious; others are weathered and dull, sloppy, and in decay.
 They rest frozen in time and space in relationship to one another.
 Some elements that were once dominant become faded, buried under dusty layers of glazes.
 Other elements, having not yet fully materialized, are left in a state of incompletion.
 Each act in my painting process is an identity claim in the journey to completion, simultaneously advancing toward finality and eliminating an infinite number of potentialities.
 I often plan my paintings multiple steps ahead―3, 4, or more―but reconsider my plan after each action and revise if necessary.
 I take pride in being highly sensitive and intimately responsive to the surfaces of my paintings.
 I consider the character of each individual mark and carefully amplify it in concert with others, allowing them opportunities to influence successive actions and ultimately, the finished painting.
 The countless smaller parts support the integrity of the whole, the totality, which must speak for itself in an instant.